 including seventeenth-century popular music, theatrical music and broadside balladry.

-Her work focuses on musical representations of witchcraft and magic, economies of
+Her work focuses on musical representations of witchcraft and magic, music and memory,

 gender in early modern European culture, the 16th- and 17th-century English cheap